EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 public DbSet<UserApiKey> UserApiKeys { get; set; }
 ```

-With that, let's now create and run a migration so that we can add the new table to the database.
+With that, let's now create and run a migration so that the new table can be added to the database.
 All it takes is running this to create the migration:

 ```sh
 dotnet ef migrations add AddUserApiKeysTable